zihaarn/nextjs-outlined/README.md

-Next.js outlined - For Devs / a simlified one
+Next.js outlined - For Devs / a simlified one.